Saturated fat: Dyslipidemia

 The consumption of saturated fat is generally considered a risk factor for dyslipidemia, which in turn is a risk factor for some types of cardiovascular disease.

 Abnormal blood lipid levels – high total cholesterol, high levels of triglycerides, high levels of low-density lipoprotein (LDL) or low levels of high-density lipoprotein (HDL) cholesterol – are associated with increased risk of heart disease and stroke.

 Meta-analyses have found a significant relationship between saturated fat and serum cholesterol levels.
 High total cholesterol levels, which may be caused by many factors, are associated with an increased risk of cardiovascular disease.

 There are other pathways involving obesity, triglyceride levels, insulin sensitivity, endothelial function, and thrombogenicity, among others, that play a role in cardiovascular disease.
 Different saturated fatty acids have differing effects on various lipid levels.
 There is strong evidence that lauric, myristic, and palmitic acids raise LDL-C, while stearic acid is more neutral.

 Type 2 diabetes

 A 2022 review of cohort studies found that the risk of type 2 diabetes was not associated with dietary intake of total saturated fats, palmitic acid, and stearic acid.
 Dietary lauric acid and myristic acid in particular, present in some tropical plant oils and also in dairy fat, were associated with reduced risk of diabetes.

 Cancer

 Several reviews of case–control studies have found that saturated fat intake is associated with breast cancer risk and mortality.
 Observational studies have shown that a diet high in saturated fat is associated with increased prostate cancer risk.

 A 2024 systematic review found that higher levels of myristic acid, palmitic acid and stearic acid are associated with increased cancer risk.
+A 2026 umbrella review found that saturated fat intake was associated with several site-specific cancers including breast and liver cancers.

+Dietary sources

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.